TasiYokan/15-466-f18-base0/README.md

 Difficulties Encountered:

+I spent too much time on trying to figure out how things work due to my infamiliar with cpp.
+Fortunately, at last I try to modify the existing code to make everything work.
 I found it's hard for me to change the vertex color in a way I want in Blender.
 I can only paint some pink color on it...
-It seems my cpp code smells bad.
+My cpp code smells bad.
 I copy and paste tons of code to make my ball can slide in all direction with two modes.
+Besides, some ghost ball still existing on the board(with mesh property set to be null only)

 Good Code:

-I finally encapuslate some helper function to help me access to ball data on the board.
+I finally encapsulate some helper functions to help me access to ball data on the board.
+Prevent adding steps even when no movement at all.

 # Using This Base Code